 The derivation of the Feynman formalism for ordinary quantum mechanics developed here does not rely on the Euclidean nature of the physical space to which those rules are applied.
-A parallel derivation can be applied to a particle trajectory on a Lorentz manifold provided an uncertainty is postulated in the observability of the four-space location of a particle on the manifold.
+A parallel derivation can be applied to a particle trajectory on a Lorentz manifold provided an uncertainty is postulated in the observed four-space location of a particle on the manifold.
 This leads directly to the geodesic principle of general relativity in lieu of Hamilton's principle.
-The equivalence of these two principles in the flat space limit [29] establishes a correspondence between the two forms of uncertainty.
+The equivalence of these two principles in the flat space limit [18] establishes a correspondence between the two forms of uncertainty.

-Let $x^ = (x_0^, x_1^, x_2^, x_3^)$ represent the four-dimensional Lorentzian manifold of general relativity, where $x_0^$ represents time and $x_1^, x_2^$ and $x_3^$ represent the three spatial dimensions.
-Substituting $x^$ for x in (7) through (11) we find the equivalent definition of statistical distance.
-Continuing in the same vein through (18), we find the equivalent expression for the probability amplitude of an arbitrary path in terms of the statistical length of the path $\Delta\theta$ .
+Let $x^ = (x_0^, x_1^, x_2^, x_3^)$ represent the four-dimensional Lorentzian manifold of general relativity, where x_0^ represents time and x_1^, x_2^ and x_3^ represent the three spatial dimensions.
+Substituting x^ for x in (7) through (11) and more carefully specifying t as an affine parameter, we find the equivalent definition of statistical distance.
+Continuing in the same vein through (18), we find the equivalent expression for the probability amplitude of an arbitrary path in terms of the statistical length of the path $\Delta\theta$.